 12/10/18

-The core group generated three key questions for the review as follows:
+The following key questions were identified for the review:

 Is the zoning proposal establishing two zones on the east side of the harbor consistent with appropriate planning practices?
 Are the specific use changes consistent and in keeping with our community character and history?
 Please elaborate.